Exit Tickets: Quick Formative Assessment That Shapes

 The most effective exit tickets combine multiple question types strategically.
 Teachers might pair a comprehension check with a metacognitive prompt: "Define osmosis, then explain how you remembered this concept."
 Quick formative assessment questions should align directly with lesson objectives, using specific success criteria.
 For instance, if the learning goal involves comparing fractions, the exit ticket should require fraction comparison rather than general number work.
 Studies by Dylan Wiliam show that purposeful questioning, when used consistently, accelerates student progress by helping teachers adjust instruction responsively.

 Exit ticket ideas are merely as useful as how they are created.
-Teachers may need a little practice to get their questions precise enough for learners to give teachers the information about the students level of understanding.
+Teachers may need a little practise to get their questions precise enough for learners to give teachers the information about the students level of understanding.
 General questions ("Is this easy?", "No or yes?", etc.) do not provide the information that will help teachers assessment of student understanding of the topic.
 Exit tickets work best when they have questions that demonstrate or apply the concept and can support differentiation strategies.

 Students may also use their smartphones, or tablets to fill out exit slip templates.
 A digital tool provides an easy way to use digital exit tickets, through Google Forms or Poll Everywhere.
 Teachers may also use exit slip templates from paper and pencil.
 These apps may enhance engagement and capture students' attention while providing instantattention while providing instant feedback.
 Teachers can then use this information to guide their lesson planning and inform instructional decisions.